 They can be a lovely area to relax after the long day to Cinque Terre the day before.

 - Monteriggioni and San Gimignano, for small town charm (tour)

 - Siena, to see a true UNESCO wonder

 - Lucca, very pretty and easy to reach by train

 Day 6: Rome

-At the end of this itinerary you will have spent 3 days in Rome but this is my favourite of the 3.
+At the end of this itinerary, you will have spent 3 days in Rome but this is my favorite of the 3.

 Day 9 and 10: Rome